-• We aim to get to 80% of life risk incidents within our Emergency Response Standards (how quickly we should attend an incident) and achieved this on 78.8% of occasions.
-We know that the changing nature and location of calls (fewer in urban areas and a larger proportion in rural areas) and a shortage of retained firefighters is affecting our ability to meet this target.
+We aim to get to 80% of life risk incidents within our Emergency Response Standards (how quickly we should attend an incident) and achieved this on 76.2% of occasions.
+We know that the changing nature and location of calls (fewer in urban areas and a larger proportion in rural areas) and a shortage of on-call firefighters is affecting our ability to meet this target.

-Our retained (part time) first fire engines were available and ready to respond to an emergency 83.1% of the time against a target of 90%.
-This is an improvement on last year's figure of 82.1%.
+Our on-call first fire engines were available and ready to respond to an emergency 85% of the time against a target of 90%.
+This is an improvement on last year's figure of 83.1%.
 We know we have some stations where more firefighters are needed and we are actively recruiting in these areas.

+INCIDENT ATTENDANCE IN 2014/15 TO 2018/19

-- We attended 2184 fires 136 more than last year.
-This included: - 430 accidental dwelling fires in people's homes 34 more than last year, resulting in two fatalities and 21 people being injured.
-This compares to two fatalities and 18 injuries in 2016/17. - o 625 arson incidents an increase of 16% compared to 2016/17. - 15 more accidental non-domestic premises fires (175 in total) an increase of 9%.
-However, one person was injured. - We attended a 1% decrease in non-domestic false automatic fire alarms against a backdrop of declining false alarms.
-We will refocus our efforts on reducing false alarms in 2018/19. - We attended 738 road traffic collisions where we released 153 people from their vehicle.
-The reduction in our attendance at road traffic collisions can be attributed to a return to the mobilising criteria we used in 2012-13.
-This brings us in line with other fire and rescue services and focuses our support to the incidents where our specialist skills are most needed. - We attended 2045 other special service incidents such as flooding, freeing trapped people or animals and calls to assist other agencies.
-This increase is partly explained by our pilot conducted with the East of England Ambulance Service where fire crews are mobilised to assist paramedics gain entry to premises in a medical emergency.
-This service has traditionally been undertaken by Norfolk Constabulary.
-The pilot will complete in 2019/20 when a decision will be made on whether to continue this service.
+- We attended 2636 fires 446 more than last year.
+This included: - 466 accidental dwelling fires in people's homes 10 more than last year, resulting in three fatalities and 17 people being injured.
+This compares to two fatalities and 21 injuries in 2017/18. - 664 arson incidents a small increase of 2% compared to 2017/18. - We attended 26 fewer accidental non-domestic premises fires (149 in total) a 17% reduction.
+However, one person died.
+We attended a small decrease in non-domestic false automatic fire alarms against a backdrop of declining false alarms.

-In 2017/18 we attended a total of 7,414 incidents where 756 people were rescued
+We attended 716 road traffic collisions where we released 199 people from their vehicle.
+The continued reduction in our attendance at road traffic collisions can be attributed to accuracy in the ambulance mobilising system.
+This brings us in line with other fire and rescue services and focuses our support to the incidents where our specialist skills are most needed.